 March 1, 1990 ~ Singer, keyboardist Melissa Reese born in Seattle, Washington, USA ~ Released her Lissa debut EP in 2007.
 Best known as member of Guns 'n Roses, joining the band in 2016 replacing Chris Pitman first performing on the Not In This Lifetime tour.
 Has also collaborated with Bootsy Collins, Chuck D, Vanessa Carlton, Goapele, and Taylor Swift

-March 1, 1987 ~ Kesha Rose Sebert, mononymously known as dance-pop, pop singer, guitarist, keyboardist, songwriter Ke$ha born in Los Angeles, California, USA ~ Savvy pop singer known for her vibrant dance anthems, scoring about half a dozen Billboard Hot 100 top 10 hits during the late 2000s and early 2010s.
+March 1, 1987 ~ Kesha Rose Sebert, mononymously known as dance-pop, pop singer, guitarist, keyboardist, songwriter Ke$ha born in Los Angeles, California, USA ~ Savvy pop singer known for her vibrant dance anthems, scoring about half a dozen Billboard Hot 100 top 10 hits during the late-2000s and early-2010s.
 Prior to her rise to fame in her own right, Ke$ha penned This Love for the Veronicas, and provided backing vocals for Britney Spears and Flo Rida.
 Her 2010 Animal debut album included the Billboard Hot 100 No.1 hit Tik Tok, the album itself would reach No.1 Billboard Hot 200.
 Subsequent hits included Your Love Is My Drug, We R Who We R, and Die Young.
 Kesha also notably featured on Pitbull' s Timber, a top 10 hit in over half a dozen countries including the UK and America

 March 1, 1981 ~ Guitarist Sean Woolstenhulme born in Gilbert, Arizona, USA ~ Member of the Calling from 1996 through 2002, present on the Billboard Hot 100 top 10 hit Wherever You Will Go taken of the band's Camino Palmero debut album.
 After departing the band in 2002 Woolstenhulme has worked with Lifehouse, which also included his brother drummer Rick Woolstenhulme

 March 1, 1976 ~ Folk rock, indie rock singer, guitarist, keyboardist, songwriter Jonathan Meiburg born in Baltimore, Maryland, USA ~ Lead singer, songwriter of Shearwater, best known for their 2006 acclaimed Palo Santa album.
-Has also worked with Okkervil River, Bill Callahan, Blue Water White Death, Sharon van Etten, Wye Oak, Thor Harris, Hospital Ships, Whu Gnu, Loma, and others
+Has also worked with Okkervil River, Bill Callahan, Blue Water White Death, Sharon van Etten, Wye Oak, Thor Harris, Hospital Ships, Whu Gnu, and Loma

 March 1, 1963 ~ Andrew Jacob Hiebert, commonly known as neo-swing singer Big Rude Jake, born in St Catharines, Canada ~ Toronto scene cult hero.
 Primarily categorized as a neo-swing irony-laden troubadour, drawing from blues, rock, rockabilly, jazz, and other idioms.
 Some 10 albums to his name, starting with Butane Fumes & Bad Cologne released in 1993.
 Noteworthy is also 2002's Live Faust Die Jung which was never officially released.
 Semi-retired from music for a while in the 2000s.
 Has briefly used the moniker Chet Valiant aiming to keep a low profile ~ Hiebert passed away in 2022